PointTensor/NN_kanji/README.md

 - 66.6% accuracy on the test set.
 77.1% on a font which the model has not seen.
 - 72% accuracy on the test set.
 79.9% on a font which the model has not seen.
 - 77% accuracy on the test set.
 85.1% on a font which the model has not seen.
 * - Accuracy dropping to ~40% on unseen kanji typed in an unseen font.
+Current performance at around 45%.

 To-do list: